Arduino-CI/arduino_ci/README.md

 source 'https://rubygems.org'
 gem 'arduino_ci' '~> 1.1'
 ```

+At the time of this writing, `1.1` is the latest version available, and the `~>` syntax will allow your system to update it to the latest `1.x.x` version.
+The list of all available versions can be found on [rubygems.org](https://rubygems.org/gems/arduino_ci) if you prefer to explicitly pin a higher version.

 It would also make sense to add the following to your `.gitignore`, or copy [the `.gitignore` used by this project](.gitignore):